DragosRotaru/Game-of-life-in-C/README.md

 <h1>Update </h1>

-Gave up on this after I implemented the standard version in the CLI.
+Stopped work on this after I implemented the standard version in the CLI, before I Implemented SDL.
+Realized learning SDL and using C for this is a waste of time when I can learn a more useful rendering library like three.js.
 Left here for "historical reference".

 <h1>Enhanced Conway's Game of Life </h1>